Live with Monastic Rhythms to your Days, Weeks, Months, and Years

 We establish active rhythms in our days, weeks, months, and years.
 They help us center and prioritize our love for God.
 Simple rhythms grounded in love sustain us.
 They weave themselves around and through our lives.

 Life can only carry us forward through time.
 Each day brings us further from birth and closer to death.
 We have a choice to be active in the rhythms we establish in our life.
 We can actively choose the structures we build into our days, weeks, and years.
 Let us place and build structures that are without shame and abound in love.
-These rhythms will include prayer, work, reading spiritual texts, rest, fasting, mourning, and celebration.
+These rhythms will include prayer, work, hospitality, reading spiritual texts, rest, fasting, mourning, and celebration.

 These rhythms do more than support and sustain a monastic way of living.
 They help us live through and embody meaningful theological realities.
 They help us reflect on and experience the life of Christ.
 They invite us to a more full experience of what it means to be alive.
 Our rhythms help us explore what it means to be a child of God.
 Rhythmic practices let us see and taste the coming Kingdom of God.
 This is the kingdom that we live for, long for, and that holds our hope.
-Our life of rhythms help sustain us until our eyes will see Jesus alive and reigning upon his throne.
+Our life of rhythms helps sustain us until our eyes will see Jesus alive and reigning upon his throne.

 Invitations to Engage